-Electronic Communications.
-You agree that AWL, its agents and representatives, may provide all Communications to you electronically.
+Electronic Communications: You agree that AWL, its agents and representatives, may provide all Communications to you electronically.
 You may still request a paper copy of any Communication by following the procedure outlined below.
 You also agree all such Communications are electronic records and that, as such, they may be transferred, authenticated, stored, and transmitted by electronic means.
 You may still request a paper copy of any Communication by following the procedure outlined below.

-Hardware and Software Requirements.
-In order to receive electronic Communications, you must have the following: (1) access to the Internet; (2) an active email account; (3) software capable of receiving email through the Internet; (4) supported Web browsing software (Chrome version 32.0 or higher, Firefox version 26.0 or higher, Internet Explorer version 8.0 or higher, or Safari version 7.0 or higher); and (5) hardware capable of running this software.
+Hardware and Software Requirements: In order to receive Communications electronically, you must have the following: (1) access to the Internet; (2) an active email account; (3) software capable of receiving email through the Internet; (4) supported Web browsing software (Chrome version 32.0 or higher, Firefox version 26.0 or higher, Internet Explorer version 8.0 or higher, or Safari version 7.0 or higher); and (5) hardware capable of running this software.
 To ensure access and optimal printing of your loan documents in PDF format, you must have Adobe Reader.
 To install the free version of Adobe Reader, click here or visit http://get.adobe.com/reader/.

-Requesting a Paper Copy.
-You may request from us a paper copy of any Communication that we have provided or made available to you electronically without charge, provided that such request is made within a reasonable time after we first provided the Communication to you.
+Requesting a Paper Copy: You may request from us a paper copy of any Communication that we have provided or made available to you electronically without charge, provided that such request is made within 20 business days after we first provided the Communication to you.
 To request paper copies, you must send an e-mail to email@example.com with the subject line "Paper Copy Request" and in the body of the e-mail you must state your e-mail address, full name, US Postal address, and telephone number, and also describe the Communication or Communications for which you request a paper copy.
 You may also submit your request by mail to AWL, Inc., 3910 W. 6th Avenue, Box 277, Stillwater, OK 74074, Attention: Compliance Department.
 There is no fee for a paper copy.

-Withdrawing Consent.
-You may withdraw your consent to receive future Communications electronically by changing your settings within the AWL borrower portal, or by sending an email to email@example.com with the subject line of "Withdraw Electronic Consent" and including your full name, US Postal Address, email address, and telephone number in the body of the email.
+Withdrawing Consent: You may withdraw your consent to receive future Communications electronically by sending us your request in writing to firstname.lastname@example.org with the subject line of "Withdraw Electronic Consent" and including your full name, US Postal Address, email address, and telephone number in the body of the email.
 Your withdrawal of consent will be effective only after we have had a reasonable period to process your request.
-If you decide to withdraw your consent, it will not affect the validity or effectiveness of any prior Communications sent to you electronically prior to the date that your withdrawal of consent becomes effective.
+If you decide to withdraw your consent, it will not affect the validity, effectiveness or enforceability of any prior Communications sent to you electronically prior to the date that your withdrawal of consent becomes effective.

-Changes in Contact Information.
-Please keep us informed of any changes in your contact information, including any changes to your email address, so that you can continue to receive timely electronic Communications from us.
-You may update your contact information by logging into your account through AWL's Account Portal, by calling us at (877) 860-7171, by emailing email@example.com, or by writing to us at AWL, Inc. c/o Compliance Department, 2128 N. 14th Street, #1 Box 130, Ponca City, OK 74601.
+Changes in Contact Information: You agree to keep us informed of any changes in your contact information, including any changes to your email address, so that you can continue to receive Communications timely.
+You may update your contact information by logging into your account through AWL's Account Portal, by calling us at (877) 860-7171, by emailing email@example.com, or by writing to us at AWL, Inc., 3910 W. 6th Avenue, Box 277, Stillwater, OK 74074, Attention: Compliance Department.

-If you believe that any material on the Site infringes upon any copyright that you own or control, you may send a written notification to us via email at firstname.lastname@example.org, or via regular mail at 2128 N. 14th Street, #1 Box 130, Ponca City, OK 74601, Attn: Legal Department.
+If you believe that any material on a Site infringes upon any copyright that you own or control, you may send a written notification to us via email at firstname.lastname@example.org, or via regular mail at 3910 W. 6th Avenue, Box 277, Stillwater, OK 74074, Attn: Legal Department.
 In your notification, please:

 - Identify the copyrighted work or works that you claim have been infringed;